rajebdev/stomp-activemq-autoscale/README.md

    ```

 2. **Configure the service**
-   Create or update `config.yaml` with your ActiveMQ settings:
+   Create or update `config.yaml` with your broker settings:
    ```yaml
    # Service metadata
    service: